 The winter brings many poeple to Shanghai as well as Lisbon.
 Many visitors come to Shanghai in the winter for the museums, the shopping scene, and the cuisine.
 Additionally, most visitors come to Lisbon for the museums, the shopping scene, and the cuisine during these months.

 Shanghai can get quite cold in the winter.
 Shanghai is much colder than Lisbon in the winter.
 The daily temperature in Shanghai averages around 4°C (39°F) in January, and Lisbon fluctuates around 12°C (53°F).

 In the winter, Shanghai often gets around the same amount of sunshine as Lisbon.
 Shanghai gets 135 hours of sunny skies this time of year, while Lisbon receives 144 hours of full sun.

 It's quite rainy in Lisbon.
 Shanghai usually gets less rain in January than Lisbon.
 Shanghai gets 39 mm (1.5 in) of rain, while Lisbon receives 110 mm (4.3 in) of rain this time of the year.

 Both Lisbon and Shanghai are popular destinations to visit in the spring with plenty of activities.
 Most visitors come to Shanghai for the activities around the city and the natural beauty during these months.
-Also, the spring months attract visitors to Lisbon because of the activities around the city and the natural beauty.
+Also, the spring months attract visitors to Lisbon because of the beaches, the activities around the city, and the natural beauty.

 In the spring, Shanghai is around the same temperature as Lisbon.
-Typically, the spring temperatures in Shanghai in April are around 15°C (58°F), and Lisbon is about 16°C (60°F).
+Typically, the spring temperatures in Shanghai in April average around 15°C (58°F), and Lisbon averages at about 16°C (60°F).